 The Department cannot provide advice on visas.
 For more information on visa applications, please visit the University's Immigration Advice Service website.

 The academic year at York is divided into three terms.
-These begin with Autumn term from October to mid December.
+These begin with Autumn term from late September/early October to mid December.
 The Spring term runs from January to March.
 The Summer term begins in April and ends in June.
 Term dates are published on the University's website.

 The Department is unable to help with accommodation.
 Please contact Accommodation Services for more information.